What is the IPO Process?

 Gross spread = Sale price of the issue sold by the underwriter – Purchase price of the issue bought by the underwriter

-Typically, the gross spread fixed at 7% of the proceeds.
+Typically, the gross spread is fixed at 7% of the proceeds.
 The gross spread is used to pay a fee to the underwriter.
 If there is a syndicate of underwriters, the lead underwriter is paid 20% of the gross spread.
-60% of the remaining spread, called ‘selling concession’, is split between the syndicate underwriters in proportion to the number of issues sold by the underwriter.
-The remaining 20% of the gross spread is used for covering underwriting expenses (for instance, road show expenses, underwriting counsel etc.).
+60% of the remaining spread, called “selling concession”, is split between the syndicate underwriters in proportion to the number of issues sold by the underwriter.
+The remaining 20% of the gross spread is used for covering underwriting expenses (for instance, roadshow expenses, underwriting counsel, etc.).

 The letter of intent does not mention the final offering price.

-Underwriting Agreement: The letter of intent remains in effect till the pricing of the securities after which the Underwriting Agreement is executed.
+Underwriting Agreement: The letter of intent remains in effect until the pricing of the securities, after which the Underwriting Agreement is executed.
 Thereafter, the underwriter is contractually bound to purchase the issue from the company at a specific price.

-Registration Statement: The registration statement consists of information regarding the IPO, the financial statements of the company, the background of the management, insider holdings, the legal problems faced by the company and the ticker symbol to be used by the issuing company, once listed on the stock exchange.
+Registration Statement: The registration statement consists of information regarding the IPO, the financial statements of the company, the background of the management, insider holdings, any legal problems faced by the company, and the ticker symbol to be used by the issuing company once listed on the stock exchange.
 The SEC requires that the issuing company and its underwriters file a registration statement after the details of the issue have been agreed upon.
 The registration statement has two parts:

-The registration statement ensures that investors have adequate and reliable information about the securities being important.
+The registration statement ensures that investors have adequate and reliable information about the securities.
 The SEC then carries out due diligence to ensure that all the required details have been disclosed correctly.

 After the IPO is approved by the SEC, the effective date is decided.
-On the day before the effective date, the issuing company and the underwriter decide the offer price (i.e. the price at which the shares will be sold by the issuing company) and the precise number of shares to be sold.
+On the day before the effective date, the issuing company and the underwriter decide the offer price (i.e., the price at which the shares will be sold by the issuing company) and the precise number of shares to be sold.
 Deciding the offer price is important because it is the price at which the issuing company raises capital for itself.
-However, after the stock starts trading on the secondary market, money raised through the sale of shares goes to the shareholder and not the company.
 The following factors affect the offering price:

 IPOs are often underpriced to ensure that the issue is fully subscribed/ oversubscribed by the public investors, even if it results in the issuing company not receiving the full value of its shares.

 If an IPO is underpriced, the investors of the IPO expect a rise in the price of the shares on the offer day.
-This increases the demand for the issue.
+It increases the demand for the issue.
 Furthermore, underpricing compensates investors for the risk that they take by investing in the IPO.
-An offer which is oversubscribed 2 to 3 times is considered to be a ‘good IPO’.
+An offer that is oversubscribed two to three times is considered to be a “good IPO.”